apollo-road/vexo-blog-netlify/source/_posts/start-with-why.md

 ## Simon Sinek
 ---
 ## Thoughts & Conclusion
-> It's not what you do, but why you do it.
+> People don't buy what you do, they buy why you do it.

 Watch this YouTube lecture if you don't have time to read the book.
 It's got the major takeaways.